 There are 3 categories of stainless steel: ferritics, martensitics and austenitic stainless steels.

-The L of the abbreviation 316L means that it is a Low carbon steel (low carbon).
-As mentioned above, this steel contains only 0.02% of carbon compared with 0.05% for "conventional" steel 316.
-During very high temperature welding, a substance called "chromium carbide precipitation" is created and therefore the steel although stainless becomes more prone to corrosion.
-The fact of having a minimum of carbon in the structure of this alloy prevents the creation of this precipitation and therefore the steel is not subjected to corrosion.
+The L in the abbreviation 316L signifies that this is a "Low Carbon" steel.
+As mentioned above, this steel contains only 0.02% carbon against 0.05% for "conventional" 316 steel.
+When welding at very high temperatures, a substance called "chromium carbide precipitation" is created and therefore the steel, although stainless, becomes more prone to corrosion.
+Having a minimum of carbon in the structure of this alloy prevents the creation of this precipitation and therefore the steel is not subjected to corrosion.

-Molybdenum, discovered in 1778 by Carl Wilhelm Scheele, is added to thestainless steel to form thesteel 316L.
-On the one hand Molybdenum hardens the alloy but above all makes it very more resistant corrosion and the same in extreme environments (chlorinated, salted, and acidic environments) which allows the steel not to rust.
-For this reason, thesteel 316 L is also used for external manners as bodyguards or handrails.
+Molybdenum, discovered in 1778 by Carl Wilhelm Scheele, is added to stainless steel to form 316L steel.
+On the one hand, Molybdenum hardens the alloy but above all makes it much more resistant to corrosion, even in extreme environments (chlorinated, salty, and acid environments) which allows the steel to not rust.
+This is why 316 L steel is also used for outdoor uses such as guardrails or handrails.

 For all of our men's watches and our ladies watches we have chosen to work with 316L stainless steel.
 You will understand this alloy is recognized for its durability and also its high resistance to corrosion, 2 elements that we consider essential for the case of our mechanical watches.
 From an aesthetic point of view, 316L steel is a stainless steel whose luster lasts over time and does not tarnish.

 Finally, 316L steel is very easily and completely recycled.
 So stainless steel watches can have a new life.
 Stainless steel can be recycled endlessly without losing its quality.
 The commitment from an ecological point of view being one of the strong values at Charlie Paris, it is naturally that we turned to this type of steel for ourMade in France watches.